Important things to know about buying diamond saw blades.

 Cost per foot at 4 "deep is 6.0 cents and cuts 3,000 ft.

 If the cutting jobs are small it may be more convenient to use a general purpose or multi-purpose diamond blade to save time by not having to switch diamond blades so often.
-However general purpose diamond diamonds will usually have a fairly soft bond so they'll wear down very fast in highly abrasive materials such as asphalt or green concrete.
+However general purpose diamond diamonds will usually have a fairly soft bond so they will wear down very fast in highly abrasive materials such as asphalt or green concrete.

 Use water whenever possible to act as a coolant and reduce the amount of dust from the cutting.
 Water will help prolong blade life by removing some of the excess slurry and keeping the blade from overheating.
 Apply these cutting tips and you'll notice extended blade life and savings.